RubyDevInc/paho.mqtt.ruby/README.md

 ```

 ### Subscription
 In order to read a message sent on a topic, the client should subscribe to this topic.
 The client enables to subscribe to several topics in the same subscribe request.
-The subscription could also be done by using a wildcard, see more details on MQTT specifications.
+The subscription could also be done by using a wildcard, see more details on [MQTT protocol specifications](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html).
 Each topic is subscribed with a maximum qos level, only message with a qos level lower or equal to this value would be forwarded to the client.
 The subscribe command accepts one or several pair, each pair is composed by the topic (or wildcard) and the maximum qos level.
 ```ruby
 ### Subscribe to two topics with maximum qos associated
 client.subscribe(["/foo/bar", 1], ["/foo/foo/", 2])